-You know you need to raise prices.
-You've been putting it off because you're worried clients will leave.
-Most won't.
-Here's how to do it properly.
+You know you need to raise prices, but you've been putting it off because you're worried clients will leave.
+Most won't, and the ones who do were probably costing you more than they were worth.

 Why you're probably undercharging

 When did you last raise prices?
-If the answer is "more than a year ago," you're effectively earning less than you were.
-Your costs went up.
-Rent, products, wages, utilities, insurance—all of it.
+If the answer is "more than a year ago," you're effectively earning less than you were because your costs went up: rent, products, wages, utilities, insurance.
 Your prices stayed flat.

-That's a pay cut.
-You just didn't notice because it happened slowly.
+That's a pay cut you didn't notice because it happened slowly.

 Inflation since 2020 means £50 then is worth about £40 now.
 If your cut and blow-dry was £50 in 2020 and it's still £50, you're charging 2020 prices with 2026 costs.